intel/media-delivery/doc/benchmarks/intel-data-center-gpu-flex-series/intel-data-center-gpu-flex-series.rst

     -rc_init_occupancy $(($bufsize / 2)) -b_strategy 1 -bf 7 -g 256 \
     -fps_mode passthrough -y $output

-Extra quality boost can be achieved with use of low power look ahead (by setting “-look_ahead_depth 40” option) at the expense of a slight performance impact (10-20%).
+Extra quality boost can be achieved with use of look ahead (by setting “-look_ahead_depth 40” option) at the expense of a slight performance impact (10-20%).
 The use of "-extra_hw_frames" option is currently required for transcoding with look ahead due to the increased GPU memory requirements.
 Please set the value for "-extra_hw_frames"